-We receive valuable hands-on help from our Friends in many ways.
+We receive valuable hands-on help from our Members in many ways.

 Some work from their homes editing our publications, others travel to the Garden for working bees to paint and repair buildings, replace old irrigation and lay new lines and plant and label new plants.
-Well over 5000 volunteer hours have been given to the Garden during the last year.
+Well over 5000 volunteer hours have been given to the Garden during 2022.

 Renewal of the Glasshouse or Misting House occurred between March 12th and August 28th 2022